Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Theoretical Analysis

 Let us now consider a high-temperature approximation to obtain an analytical formula.
 By expanding this probability to second order in $\beta=\frac{1}{k_B T}$ and applying Eq. \eqref{eq:not_same} we obtain

 { {}}

 { }

 where $\tilde{P}=\frac{1}{N}-\frac{\beta^{2}}{N^{3}}\overline{\zeta{}^{2}}(\frac{5}{4}N^{3}+N^{2}+\frac{1}{6}N+1)$.
 This demonstrates that even small field control errors create a parabolic (U-shaped) distribution of domain walls.
-Simple, uncorrelated errors can have a highly non-trivial effect on the equilibrium behavior of a simple domain-wall system.
+Simple, uncorrelated errors can have a strong effect on the equilibrium behavior of a simple domain-wall system.
 Note that this calculation relies upon the assumption that the system is in thermal equilibrium.
 We justify this assumption numerically in Sec.
 2.2 of the supplemental material that accompanies this manuscript.
 We also demonstrate other derivations at finite and zero temperature in Sec.
 2.3 and 2.4 of the supplemental material.
 The expansion used in Eq. \eqref{eq:dw_dist_fields} is only guaranteed to be valid for temperatures much higher than the maximum difference in domain-wall energies, $\beta\,\zeta\,\sqrt{N}\ll1$.
-We therefore expect that this approximation will break down for long chains, and we experimentally demonstrate this breakdown in the paper.
+We therefore expect that this approximation will break down for long chains, and experimentally demonstrate this breakdown in the paper.
+While the high temperature expansion provides valuable intuition, we perform all analysis by comparing to computer aided numerical calculations.

-This phenomenon is interesting as an experimental tool, because it provides a way of directly measuring the effect of the control errors on the evolution of a non-trivial Hamiltonian.
-For this reason, we should expect that the control errors measured this way should give a more accurate portrayal of the errors experienced in a real computation than in single qubit methods.
+The phenomenon of Eq.~\ref{eq:dw_dist_fields} is interesting as an experimental tool, because it provides a way of directly measuring the effect of the control errors on the evolution of a non-trivial Hamiltonian (i.e. with non-zero interactions between qubits).
+Therefore, we expect that the control errors measured in this way should give a more accurate portrayal of the errors experienced in a real computation than in single qubit methods where interactions between qubits have been set to zero.